dshorthouse/dina-image-upload/README.md

 `./loader.rb --directory /isilon/ottawa-rdc-htds/data_20211221`

+Or a comma-separated array of directories:

+`./loader.rb --directory /isilon/ottawa-rdc-htds/data_20211221,/isilon/ottawa-rdc-htds/data_20211222`

 You can specify the number of concurrent workers by additionally passing `--workers INT` where INT is an integer.

 And that's it!